krb5/krb5/doc/rst_source/krb_users/user_commands/kinit.rst

     decimal UID of the user).

 ``/etc/krb5.keytab``
-    default location for the local host's keytab file.
+    default location for the local host's keytab.

 SEE ALSO